 The sunlight glare in photos often looks unnatural and sometimes even nasty.
 Let’s learn how to remove sun glare from photos in PhotoWorks.
-It's a user-friendly photo editor for computer with a vast toolkit.
+It's a user-friendly photo editor with a vast toolkit.
 The easiest way possible to correct the reflection in the picture below is to change the overall tone of it.

 To remove glare from a photo, follow these steps:

 - Run PhotoWorks to get glare out of the picture.
 Start the program and import the photo you want to edit.
 You can drag and drop a file from your Windows explorer or add an image using the Open Photo button.